|

 New Cabin Being Constructed in 2008 <<<<>>>>

-Old Boy's Dorm circa 1983 The old boy's dorm had become too much of a maintenance nightmare, so in 2005 the constituents of the North AL District voted to fund and construct a new boy's dorm which consists of about 20 rooms which can double as a motel for campmeeting guest in the 2008 season.
+Old Boy's Dorm circa 1983 The old boy's dorm had become too much of a maintenance nightmare, so in 2005 the constituents of the North AL District voted to fund and construct a new boy's dorm which consists of about 20 rooms which doubles as a motel for campmeeting guests.

 New Boy's Dorm under construction 2006